 1.2.02 ASA supports a grading and marketing system that compensates producers for selling clean, high quality soybeans.
-ASA supports beginning a process to determine if farm program or LDP payments should include a premium/differential for higher quality attributes such as, but not limited to, protein and oil.
+ASA supports beginning a process to determine if farm program payments should include a premium/differential for higher quality attributes such as, but not limited to, protein and oil.

 1.2.03 ASA supports the following principles as long-term objectives in any revisions or updating of present standards to: